yuxi-TJU/CoChem-Agents/README.md

 ## Our approach (what’s different)

 **1.One agent framework to rule them all**
-Use Gemini CLI as the generic agent runtime (chat + tools + prompts).
+Use Codex as the generic agent runtime (chat + tools + prompts).
 No more domain-specific shells.

 **2.Tools as MCP servers**
 Expose chemistry/materials capabilities as MCP tools (standardized names, schemas, metadata).
-Any MCP-compatible client (like Gemini CLI) can discover and call them—zero bespoke glue in the agent.
+Any MCP-compatible client (like Codex) can discover and call them—zero bespoke glue in the agent.

 **3.Open ecosystem, not one-off agents**